asarkar/cassandra-unit-spring/README.md

 ## Contribute

 This project is a volunteer effort.
 You are welcome to send pull requests, ask questions, or create issues.
-If you like it, you can help by spreading the word!
+If you like it, you can help by spreading the word and "Starring" the GitHub repo!

 ## License

-Copyright 2020 Abhijit Sarkar - Released under [Apache License v2.0](LICENSE).
+Copyright 2022 Abhijit Sarkar - Released under [Apache License v2.0](LICENSE).